 - Strive to make risk factors available to investors in a systematic way.

 - Attempt to provide different risk/return characteristics than the broad market.Through smart beta ETFs, investors can access certain markets at a lower cost and have the ability to express market views, fine-tune exposures or diversify exposure through core and satellite positions in pursuit of building better investment portfolios.

 Smart beta ETFs provide:

-- Single-factor strategies such as low volatility, dividends, quality, buyback and momentum.
+- Single-factor strategies such as low volatility, dividend yield, momentum, quality, value and size

-- Multi-factor strategies which include fundamentals weighted, equal weighted, quantitative weighted and alternatively-weighted fixed income.
+- Non-market-cap weighting including fundamentals weighted, equal weighted and alternatively-weighted fixed income

 Low volatility: Utilizes volatility rankings while seeking to minimize the impacts of market fluctuations.

-Dividends: Shows how much a company returns to its shareholders on an annual basis.
-Companies characterized as high dividend tend to issuer higher annual payouts.
+Dividend yield: Shows how much a company returns to its shareholders on an annual basis.
+Companies characterized as high dividend tend to issue higher annual payouts.

 Quality/high quality: Ranking that reflects the long-term growth and stability of a company's earnings and dividends.
 Focuses on companies that have a Standard & Poor's quality ranking of A-* or above which have historically exhibited higher Sharpe ratios and lower volatility. *Standard & Poor's quality rankings reflect the long-term growth and stability of a company's earnings and dividends in a range from A+ (highest to C (lowest), with a ranking of D reflecting an company in reorganization and LIQ representing liquidation.
 See standardsandpoors.com for additional information.